 Article XIII DISSOLUTION OF THE LOCAL ASSOCIATION

-13.1 The local association RPSTA may be dissolved by a majority vote of the membership at a General Meeting at which one month’s notice has been given advising the membership of the intention to dissolve.
+13.1 The RPSTA may be dissolved by a majority vote of the membership at a General Meeting at which one month’s notice has been given advising the membership of the intention to dissolve.

-13.2 In the event the local association RPSTA is dissolved or amalgamated, it shall be the responsibility of the Executive Council at the time of dissolution to dispose of financial and physical assets of the local association according to the ‘dissolution or amalgamation’ relevant financial policy.
+13.2 In the event the RPSTA is dissolved or amalgamated, it shall be the responsibility of the Executive Council to dispose of financial and physical assets of the local association according to relevant financial policy.

 13.3 The records and archival materials of the local shall become the property of the STF to do with as it deems appropriate.

-Glossary of Terms

-Associate Schools Independent/Private Schools under the jurisdiction of the Regina School Division #4.

-Assembly (Assembly Body of elected school representatives that meets regularly with Executive school representatives) Council and Councillors.

-Association RPSTA (Regina Public School Teachers’ Association).

-Board Refers to the elected Trustees and appointed Senior Admin Staff of Regina School Division #4.

-Bylaws Fundamental rules that prescribe the powers and purposes of the STF.

-Constitution The belief statements of the Association.

-Councillors Elected association members representing the RPSTA to STF Council.

-Local Association A representational association of teachers determined through bylaw of a geographic region or designated School Board area.

-LINC Table officers charged with negotiating local bargaining agreements with the School Division.

-Officer A person who has a position of authority or ability to make decisions on behalf of the association.

-Policy Belief statements that inform the work of the RPSTA

-Speaker of the The elected Chairperson of the RPSTA Assembly.

-Assembly

-The Education Act, Legislation governing Education in Saskatchewan.

-1995